Jorge Luis Borges: Later career

-Granted me books and night at one touch.
+At one touch granted me books and night.)

 His later collection of poetry, Elogio de la Sombra (In Praise of Darkness), develops this theme.
 In 1956 the University of Cuyo awarded Borges the first of many honorary doctorates and the following year he received the National Prize for Literature.
 From 1956 to 1970, Borges also held a position as a professor of literature at the University of Buenos Aires and other temporary appointments at other universities.
-He was knighted by Queen Elizabeth II in 1964.
+He received a British honorary knighthood in 1964.
 In the fall of 1967 and spring of 1968, he delivered the Charles Eliot Norton Lectures at Harvard University.

 As his eyesight deteriorated, Borges relied increasingly on his mother's help.
 When he was not able to read and write anymore (he never learned to read Braille), his mother, to whom he had always been close, became his personal secretary.
 When Perón returned from exile and was re-elected president in 1973, Borges immediately resigned as director of the National Library.

 International renown

 Eight of Borges's poems appear in the 1943 anthology of Spanish American Poets by H. R. Hays.
 "The Garden of Forking Paths", one of the first Borges stories to be translated into English, appeared in the August 1948 issue of Ellery Queen's Mystery Magazine, translated by Anthony Boucher.
-Though several other Borges translations appeared in literary magazines and anthologies during the 1950s (and one story appeared in the science fiction magazine Fantastic Universe in 1960), his international fame dates from the early 1960s.
+Though several other Borges translations appeared in literary magazines and anthologies during the 1950s (and one story appeared in the fantasy and science fiction magazine Fantastic Universe in 1960), his international fame dates from the early 1960s.

 In 1961, Borges received the first Prix International, which he shared with Samuel Beckett.
 While Beckett had garnered a distinguished reputation in Europe and America, Borges had been largely unknown and untranslated in the English-speaking world and the prize stirred great interest in his work.
 The Italian government named Borges Commendatore and the University of Texas at Austin appointed him for one year to the Tinker Chair.
 This led to his first lecture tour in the United States.
 In 1962, two major anthologies of Borges's writings were published in English by New York presses: Ficciones and Labyrinths.
 In that year, Borges began lecture tours of Europe.
-Numerous honors were to accumulate over the years such as a Special Edgar Allan Poe Award from the Mystery Writers of America "for distinguished contribution to the mystery genre" (1976), the Balzan Prize (for Philology, Linguistics and literary Criticism) and the Prix mondial Cino Del Duca, the Miguel de Cervantes Prize (all 1980), as well as the French Legion of Honour (1983) and the Diamond Konex Award for Literature Arts as the most important writer in the last decade in his country.
+Numerous honors were to accumulate over the years such as a Special Edgar Allan Poe Award from the Mystery Writers of America "for distinguished contribution to the mystery genre" (1976), the Balzan Prize (for philology, linguistics and literary criticism) and the Prix mondial Cino Del Duca, the Miguel de Cervantes Prize (all 1980), as well as the French Legion of Honour (1983) and the Diamond Konex Award for Literature Arts as the most important writer in the last decade in his country.